 Workshop Sessions Overview

-There’s an opportunity to join two of our afternoon workshops, designed to empower schools to deliver a curriculum centred on racial justice and implement meaningful change.
-A registration form with workshop options will sent to registered delegates in due course.
+There’s an opportunity to join two of our afternoon workshops.
+The workshops seek to offer insight into how leaders can practically apply their school's theologically rooted Christian vision to shape Church school improvement.
+A registration form with workshop options will be sent to registered delegates in due course.
 Delegates will choose their workshop preferences.

 These sessions will be delivered by key leads to incorporate your Vision: